wp-plugins/subscriptiondna/readme.txt

 Yes.

-= How long has Subscription DNA&reg; been in business? = Subscription DNA (formerly iSubscribe.TVTM) is a subsidiary company of successful small web development company, Atlas Design and Technology, Ltd., based in Cincinnati, Ohio.
-Atlas has been in business since 1997 and officially launched the iSubscribe.TV application in 2001. iSubscribe.TV was reinvented and rebranded in 2009 to Subscription DNA&reg;.
+= How long has Subscription DNA&reg; been in business? = Subscription DNA is a sister company of successful small web development company, Atlas Design and Technology, Ltd., based in Cincinnati, Ohio.
+Atlas has been in business since 1997 and officially launched the iSubscribe.TV application in 2001. iSubscribe.TV was reinvented and rebranded in 2007 to Subscription DNA&reg;.

 = Are you large company?
 How can we get the attention we may need? = With our small business approach, we are not looking for huge numbers of clients.
 We want to keep business simple, provide personal support, and build trust and confidence in the value of our business relationship.
 To run a successful subscription based website, you need the right subscription billing and membership tools and the right team.
 You need Subscription DNA&reg;.
+Please contact us for references.

 == Screenshots ==
-Screenshots will be added shortly!
-For more information, please contact us at http://www.SubscriptionDNA.com/contact/
+For screenshots, please signup for a sandbox demonstration at http://www.SubscriptionDNA.com/contact/

 == Changelog ==
 = 1.0.1 =